hacefresko/JavaRAT/README.md

-# JBackdoors
+# JRAT
-Set of fake Java applications with backdoors made to learn about socket programming and reverse shells.
+Set of fake Java applications with backdoors made to learn about socket programming and reverse shells (RATs).

 Each application triggers a reverse shell when executed, opening a PowerShell session.
 It also allows transfering files in both directions and taking screenshots (use help command for more info).